stared/qg-hiring/README.md

 # Quantum Game is hiring: JavaScript developer

 We are looking for a JavaScript developer for the [Quantum Game](https://quantumgame.io) - an in-browser science based game, and an educational platform.
-You will work in a remote team of about 7 people with various backgrounds (physics, design, science communication, arts, and programming), for a 2+ year project (we got NCBR grant GameINN and start this September).
+You will work in a remote team of about 7 people with various backgrounds (physics, design, science communication, arts, and programming), for a 2+ year project (we just got a European grant GameINN and start this September!).

-Compensation depends on your skill and experience, from the range 22 000 - 13 000 PLN/month on a job contract (“umowa o pracę”).
-It’s 16 412 - 9 777 PLN/month after taxes (for Polish tax rates).
-Depending on the skill your job title will be Lead GameDev or FrontEnd Developer.
+Compensation depends on your skill and experience, from the range **13000 - 22000 PLN/month** on a job contract (“umowa o pracę”).
+It’s 9777-16412 PLN/month after taxes (for Polish tax rates).
+Depending on the skill your job title will be **Lead GameDev** or **FrontEnd Developer**.

 Your first tasks will involve adopting the current state of Quantum Game so it works on mobile devices, writing end-to-end tests, adding game options (e.g. volume) and making level sharing smoother.